 Here are some ideas to get your family started:

-- Create photo albums, especially small "brag books" that family members can carry around with them.
+Create photo albums that family members can carry around with them.
 Not only does this capture precious memories and show just how much they mean, making photo album gifts also shows loved ones that a lot of thought and time was put into their presents.

 Show your kids that the holidays can be joyous and fulfilling, not just a stress-ridden time that revolves around marathon shopping trips.
 Emphasize early on that it's not about tons of presents, but giving and receiving a few heartfelt gifts.